 With Taylor Made, Titleist and Callaway, the Legends Pro Shop has something for every golfer’s game.
 We pride ourselves on helping you with your game.
 The Legends Pro Shop Staff helps you in finding what works best for your game.
 With the help our PGA of Saskatchewan Professionals, we can analyze your game and help you decide what is best for your game.
 And once we find what you need, we help your wallet as well.
 Just as competitive as the rest, the Legends will ensure you get the best quality for your money.

-The Legends Pro Shop also carries great clothing lines such as Adidas, PLYR Golf, Under Armour and Travis Matthew.
+The Legends Pro Shop also carries great clothing lines such as Adidas, PLYR Golf, Under Armour and Travis Mathew.
 Come find your new favourite polo or exclusive Legends logo apparel.
 Everything from great looking caps to a fresh new outfit, the Legends is committed to making you feel comfortable and look great.

 We are proud to provide one of the most extensive lesson programs available for golf enthusiasts in western Canada.
 Discover golf the way it was meant to be played with a top-notch driving range, short-game practice area complete with greenside bunkers.
 Our junior and family programs reflect our commitment to encouraging youngsters and families to take up and truly enjoy the game we love so much.